Frequently Asked Mediation Questions

 Bodekers Family Lawyers & Mediators conduct low cost fixed fee mediations.
 Our Legal Practitioner Director’s fees are as little as $1,500 a day including preparation.
 This is usually much less expensive than Family Court of Western Australia litigation and costs.

-What happens if we reach agreement at mediation?
+What happens if we reach an agreement at mediation?

 Is mediation confidential?

-Yes, it is conducted on a “without prejudice” basis and all written and oral communications, negotiations and statements made during the mediation will be treated as privileged settlement discussions and are absolutely confidential.
+Yes.
+Mediation is conducted on a “without prejudice” basis.
+All written and oral communications, negotiations and statements made during the mediation will be treated as privileged settlement discussions and are absolutely confidential.

 How long does mediation take?

 The process can last from a few hours to being spread over multiple days.
 You should usually allow a full day to attend mediation.